DIY in style

 The right tools for the right job

 Always use the correct tools for the job.
-It is worth investing in high quality equipment as this will be safer and will probably do the job quicker.
-(See our DIY Essentials Guide here.)
+It’s worth investing in quality tools and gear—they will be safer, last longer, and maybe even get the job done quicker, too.

 Out of sight, out of mind